 Matte and gloss paint, even in the same colour, can look quite different, and if you do alternating walls, or a feature wall in one, and the rest of the walls in another, you’ll get a great textured finish.

 You can even opt to do skirting’s in gloss and the rest of the wall in matte to add some interest.

 We don’t mean that hideous sponging effect that was huge in the 1990’s, but more the elegant ragged, streaked or stained effect that adds gorgeous texture to any room.

-You may need to call in a professional to get this right, or practice it a bit, just like you would when playing the Bingo online Australia has to offer, but the results will be worthwhile.
+You may need to call in a professional to get this right, or practice it a bit, just like you would when playing the various fun online games on offer, but the results will be worthwhile.

 Paint the ceiling

 And not just white or cream!
 If you’ve painted your walls, why not paint the ceiling a lighter shade of whatever colour you chose?

 Or, if you are really brave opt for a darker colour, especially if you have cross beams or sections that you can keep white for contrast.